-For the purpose of this provision, the immediate family shall be restricted to father, mother, brother, sister, spouse, domestic partner, child, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparents, grandchild, step-parents or stepchildren where there is a child-rearing relationship, or step-sibling.
+For the purpose of this provision, the immediate family shall be restricted to parent, any persons sharing the relationship of in loco parentis, sibling, sibling's child, parent's sibling, spouse, domestic partner, child, parent-in-law, child-in-law, sibling-in-law, grandparents, grandchild, step-parents or stepchildren where there is a child-rearing relationship, or step-sibling, or any living persons in the immediate household of the employee.
 At the request of the City, the employee will furnish a death certificate and proof of relationship.